Joy-less/Holo/README.md

 - `last_or_null(predicate:method):box?` - returns the last item matching the predicate or null
 - `last():box` - returns the last item
 - `last_or_null():box` - returns the last item or null
-- `max(value:method = null):num` - gets the biggest value in the sequence of numbers
+- `max(value:method? = null):num` - gets the biggest value in the sequence of numbers
-- `min(value:method = null):num` - gets the smallest value in the sequence of numbers
+- `min(value:method? = null):num` - gets the smallest value in the sequence of numbers
 - `average(type:average_type = average_type.mean):num` - returns the average value of the sequence of numbers using mean, median, mode, or range
 - `sum():num` - adds all items in the sequence of numbers
 - `product():num` - multiplies all items in the sequence of numbers
-- `sort(comparer:method = null):sequence` - sorts the sequence into an order using the comparer
+- `sort(comparer:method? = null):sequence` - sorts the sequence into an order using the comparer
 - `reverse():sequence` - reverses the order of the sequence
 - `clone():sequence` - shallow-copies the sequence into another sequence